 Bitcoin (which is managed through a public blockchain) is not like a credit card – and it is not really cash, either.
 There is a variable charge for processing a bitcoin transaction it varies, and since each transaction needs to be verified by bitcoin miners, the processing time could be up to 10 minutes long (though it is usually much less).

 Returns and exchanges are a part of doing business, and chargebacks are an unfortunate part of corporate life.
-But since a bitcoin is virtual money, any payments your customers make cannot be challenged by a third-party (ie charged back).
+But since a bitcoin is virtual money, any payments your customers make cannot be returned after a sale.
 For one, there is no phone number to call to request a chargeback.
 While this may be an initial benefit for a business, you will certainly end up with a few dissatisfied clients.
-So customers would have to be absolutely confident they are doing business with a reputable business. (making your online rating even more important, see our guest blog on Nextopia)

 The rise of the digital transaction